-Breadth of Current Research.
-In the past several decades, marmosets have been used in a few experimental neuropsychology programs to study aspects of executive function (49, 50) and emotion (51, 52).
+Breadth of research.
+In the past several decades, marmosets have been used in experimental neuropsychology programs to study aspects of executive function (99, 100) and emotion (101, 102).
 This work has demonstrated that the organization of the prefrontal cortex is similar to that found in macaques and humans.
-In parallel, systematic mapping studies of the sensory systems have illustrated that the cortical blueprint of the marmoset is fundamentally similar to that of the macaque and human (18).
-More recent work has demonstrated specializations in the marmoset brain for the perception of faces (53) as well as the production and perception of vocal behavior (23, 37, 39).
-Technological advances in optical imaging using genetically encoded calcium indicators (10, 13, 54) have rapidly begun to import technology developed in the mouse into the marmoset.
-This, together with emerging transgenic methods and interactive behavioral paradigms, have changed conceptions of the types of experiments currently feasible in nonhuman primates.
+In parallel, systematic mapping studies of the sensory systems have illustrated that the cortical blueprint of the marmoset is also fundamentally similar to that of the macaque and human (103-106).
+Additional work has demonstrated specializations in the marmoset brain for the perception of faces (33, 107, 108), the production and perception of vocal behavior (78, 83, 85, 86, 109-111), and more recently begun to uncover circuits underlying curiosity driven behavior (112).
+Technological advances in optical imaging using genetically encoded calcium indicators (25, 113), as well as viral based optogenetic approaches (18-20) have rapidly begun to import technology developed in the mouse into the marmoset.
+This, together with emerging transgenic methods (5-7), chronic wireless recordings (114, 115) and interactive behavioral paradigms (116, 117), have expanded conceptions of the types of experiments currently feasible in nonhuman primates.

-The Future.
-The next phase of marmoset research holds great promise, both for increasingly precise basic science research into cognitive circuits as well as the production of primate models of neuropsychiatric disease.
+Future.
+Future marmoset research holds great promise both for increasingly precise basic science research into cognitive circuits, as well as the generation of primate models of neuropsychiatric disease.
 In both cases, the creation of transgenic animals is likely to figure prominently into the research.
-For basic scientific research, the use of viral and transgenic gene-editing technologies will serve as basic tools for experiments in the domains of both neurodevelopment and social interaction, providing, for example, cell type specific reporters indicating activity level or maturation state.
-The recent generation of transgenic marmosets expressing genetically encoded calcium indicators at the NIH (7) is an important step in enabling chronic in vivo monitoring of neural activity using high resolution optical imaging.
-In the creation of disease models, transgenic animals will enable translational studies aimed at understanding the complex neural mechanisms of human brain function with the ultimate goal of molecular targeting for pharmacotherapy.
+For basic scientific research, transgenic animals will serve as valuable tools for experiments in the domains of both neurodevelopment and social interaction, providing, for example, cell-type specific reporters indicating activity level or maturation state.
+The recent generation of transgenic marmosets expressing genetically encoded calcium indicators at the NIH (7) is an important step in enabling chronic in vivo monitoring of neural activity using highresolution optical imaging.
+Regarding translational neuropsychiatric research, preclinical models are beginning to yield deeper understanding into underlying mechanisms and potential treatments for autism spectrum disorder (118), depression (52), stress response (119), and fear memory relevant for PTSD in humans (120).
+In the creation of disease models, transgenic animals will enable translational studies aimed at understanding the complex neural mechanisms of human brain function, with the ultimate goal of molecular targeting for pharmacotherapy and brain stimulation.
+Taken together, the remarkable similarities between marmosets' brain architecture and cognitive and social capacities with humans, as well as the species wide array of cuttingedge molecular and genetic tools, this primate model provides a promising bridge between basic science research and clinical psychiatry.

 Authors.

-David Leopold

-Yogita Chudasama Keren Haroush
+David Leopold Yogita Chudasama Keren Haroush